-Crock-Pot® Slow Cooker Cuban-Style Pork is such an easy weeknight meal or great for entertaining…it’s simple and adaptable, two things I love in a dish!
+Crock-Pot® Slow Cooker Cuban-Style Pulled Pork is such an easy weeknight meal, and also great for entertaining.
+This crock pot pulled pork is simple and versatile, two things I love in a dish!

 Now that we are full swing back into the school routine I have officially put my Crock-Pot® Slow Cooker into the weeknight dinner rotation.
 Of course we all know that slow cooking is such a great time saver on busy days…but sometimes I get a little stumped on what to make!

 I regularly search the Crock-Pot® Brand Recipe Index for ideas and let me tell you, they have some great ones over there.
 And they encourage you to make a dish and hashtag it #CrockPotRecipes if you post on social media, which has also been huge for me.
 Searching the hashtag and seeing dishes made by inspired homecooks sparks creativity in me as well!

 Anyhow, I made this super easy and flavorful Cuban Pulled Pork in the crock pot this week and am in LOVE with how it turned out.
 Plus, I use it throughout the week for lunches and snacks as well, because it makes a large portion.

 We made Cuban Sandwiches with the pork, simply by adding Swiss Cheese, pickles and mustard!
 I fried them in a little butter, just like making a grilled cheese and it was a huge hit in my house!

 There are so many possibilities… nachos, salads, rice bowls, tacos, stuffed into baked potatoes… the list goes on and on!

 Making the pork is simple and completely packed with flavor.
 This is my favorite recipe for any pulled pork, and there are just a few tricks…